henux/ubuntuman/README.txt

 Thanks to emma and bascule for their continued support and several others in ##club-ubuntu for bug testing.
-Also thanks to Terence Simpson for his contribution and to Elián Hanisch for non-English manual page support.
+Also thanks to Terence Simpson for his contribution and to Elián Hanisch for non-English manual page support and other extensive contributions.

 USAGE